If you love pan seared salmon, you will go crazy for this quick, simple weeknight Salmon Piccata recipe!

 - Cook with a wine that’s good enough to drink!
 The flavors concentrate as it reduces, so you definitely want to use something you enjoy.
 We recommend Pinot Blanc or Pinot Gris.
 See post for more recommended wine pairings!

-- Use fresh lemon juice if at all possible.
+- Use fresh lemon juice.
 The lemon juice is the star of the sauce.
 It will taste so much better than what comes in a plastic container.

 Made this salmon last night with the delicious garlicky spinach and beans and it was so incredible!
 The recipe is super easy to follow and it was nice to be able to cook a meal within 30 mins!
 Highly recommend trying this out.
 This will definitely be a weekly staple at my house!